- Bachelor's Degree

 Community health worker

-YOUR FUTURE IN POPULATION HEALTH
+YOUR FUTURE IN PUBLIC HEALTH

-Population Health students will investigate and develop innovative solutions to health concerns from a behavioral, societal, biological, and organizational perspective.
+Public Health students will investigate and develop innovative solutions to health concerns from a behavioral, societal, biological, and organizational perspective.
 Future professional responsibilities may include:

 - Working as a research assistant with a nonprofit organization